USGS-R/RSurvey/README.md

 library(RSurvey)
 ```

-## Contriubte
+## Contribute

-Report bugs and suggest new features on the [Issues](https://github.com/jfisher-usgs/RSurvey/issues) page,
+Report bugs, suggest new features on the [Issues](https://github.com/jfisher-usgs/RSurvey/issues) page,
-and propose improvements with [pull requests](https://help.github.com/articles/creating-a-pull-request/).
+and propose improvements with pull requests.
 A tentative list of features proposed for future releases is given on the
 [Future Plans](https://github.com/jfisher-usgs/RSurvey/blob/master/inst/misc/future-plans.md) page.

 ## Disclaimer

-This software is in the public domain because it contains materials that originally came from the USGS,
+This software is in the public domain because it contains materials that originally came from the
-an agency of the United States Department of Interior.
+United States Geological Survey (USGS), an agency of the United States Department of Interior.
 For more information, see the
 [official USGS copyright policy](https://www2.usgs.gov/visual-id/credit_usgs.html "official USGS copyright policy").

 Although this software program has been used by the USGS, no warranty, expressed or implied,
-is made by the USGS or the U.S. Government as to the accuracy and functioning of the program and related program material nor shall the fact of distribution constitute any such warranty,
+is made by the USGS or the U.S. Government as to the accuracy and functioning of the program and
+related program material nor shall the fact of distribution constitute any such warranty,
 and no responsibility is assumed by the USGS in connection therewith.

 This software is provided "AS IS."